Force over Distance: Chapter 15

 “That’s the freaky shit, right?”
 Greer asked.

-“Quantum mechanics is, indeed, the freaky shit,” Rush agreed.
-He pulled the crystal out of his mouth and inserted somewhere in the back of the panel.
+“Quantum mechanics is, indeed, the ‘freaky shit’,” Rush agreed.
+He pulled the crystal out of his teeth and inserted it somewhere deep in the tangle of glowing wire.

-“Oh my god they’re for real,” Eli whispered, looking at Young.
+“Oh my god they’re for real,” Eli whispered.
 “I mean, just listen to them.”

 “You think I might be able to actually help you?”
 Greer asked.
 “If you tell me what’s going on?
-Hold something, or whatever?”
+Hold somethin’, or whatever?”

-“If you have an interest,” Rush said mildly, “I suppose I could show you the basics at some point.
+“If you have an interest,” Rush said mildly, “I could show y’the basics at some point.
 You’ve already evinced a greater understanding of the fundamental principles at play than, say, Dr. Volker.”

 “I’ll tell ya, doc,” Greer said, “I’d like to be able to do your thing with the doors.”